COVID-19 Related County Closures & Updates

 Visit Restaurant Temporary Outdoor Seating Area for more information.

-When we move into this new phase on Monday, those wishing to report a crime should still call 911 as usual.
+Those wishing to report a crime should still call 911 as usual.
 The call taker will ask for information, to include the caller’s phone number.
 In those cases where a report needs to be written, a member of the Prince George’s County Police Department will call back and take the report over the phone.
 This applies primarily to property crimes where a suspect is no longer on the scene.
 Again, this does not apply to violent crimes.
 The telephone reporting initiative will run 24 hours a day, 7 days a week until further notice.
 Detectives will still investigate reported crimes as usual.